Always in the sun in Crete

 Crete is the 5th.
 Largest in the Mediterranean and the largest of the Greek islands.

-Crete, birthplace of gods, – you will hear this many times during your stay on this wild, beautiful and individualistic island.
-It has, to say the least an animated and friendly population of around 500.000 who say they are Cretans first and then Greeks, their philosophy is of carefree courage.
+Crete, the birthplace of gods, – you will hear this many times during your stay on this wild, beautiful, and individualistic island.
+It has, to say the least, an animated and friendly population of around 500.000 who say they are Cretans first and then Greeks, their philosophy is of carefree courage.

 Crete is the 5th.
 Largest in the Mediterranean and the largest of the Greek islands and most southerly.
-It is 250 kms.
-Long and has an area of 4800 square kms.
+It is 250 km.
+Long and has an area of 4800 square km.

-There are four mountain ranges that form a continuous chain stretching from the east to the west, Lefka Ori or the White mountains, Psilorities or the Idi range which has the highest peak at 2456 mtrs.
+There are four mountain ranges that form a continuous chain stretching from the east to the west, Lefka Ori or the White mountains, Psilorities, or the Idi range which has the highest peak at 2456 meters.
 And the Dikti range.

-At the western end of the island it is relatively quiet and authentically Crete, it has not been developed extensively, here you will find the tourists mingling with the locals, which make for a more relaxing and truly a Cretan holiday together with the warm hospitality, which is unique to these parts.
+At the western end of the island, it is relatively quiet and authentically Crete, it has not been developed extensively, here you will find the tourists mingling with the locals, which make for a more relaxing and truly a Cretan holiday together with the warm hospitality, which is unique to these parts.
 You can visit the Far west Falasarna Beaches and Elafonissi Island and beach.

-Some regard this fertile island steeped in history, legends and natural beauty as a country in its own right, and at the centre of the world.
+Some regard this fertile island steeped in history, legends and natural beauty as a country in its own right, and at the center of the world.
 Indeed it lies 250kms.
 South of Athens and 320kms.
-From the Libyan coast at the crossroads of Europe, Asia and Africa.
+From the Libyan coast at the crossroads of Europe, Asia, and Africa.

 Crete has the healthiest climate in the Mediterranean region; here you can swim from April and sometimes as late as the second week of December.